-RegionIdText - One or more human-readable text strings, each formatted as an instance of TextType (see Table F.2.2).
-Each shall indicate the region associated with this instance of RatingRegionTable, e.g. "Canada".
+- DimensionTitle One or more human-readable text strings, each formatted as an instance of TextType (see Table F.2.2).
+Each shall indicate the title of the dimension, e.g. "Violence".
 Strings may be provided in multiple different languages.
-No two strings shall be labeled with the same language.

-Dimension - A complex type that shall provide information about one rated dimension for the given regionIdentifier.
-One or more Dimension elements shall be defined.
+No two strings shall be labeled with the same language. - Rating A complex element providing information about each rating level.
+One or more instances of Rating may be present for a given rating dimension.
+In each Rating element the number of occurrences of the RatingValueAbbrev element shall be equal to the number of occurrences of RatingValueString element.

-@dimensionLevels - A non-zero unsigned byte value that shall indicate the number of levels defined for the rating dimension.
+@ratingvalue - A non-zero unsigned byte value that shall indicate the value of the rating level.